Religious Education at Fairfields

 Section 70 of the School Standards and Framework Act 1998 stipulates that pupils of community, foundation or voluntary schools in England and Wales must take part in a daily act of Collective Worship, unless they have been explicitly withdrawn by their parents.
 In line with government guidelines we provide collective worship through our daily assemblies.

 As we have a sizeable Muslim population we offer a Friday prayer session on Fridays afternoons.
 This was previously guided by an imam and is now pupil led with support from our Foundation stage LSA Mrs Elsayed who also plans the content of the sessions.
+If you would like your child to attend these sessions please ensure that you have completed the google form found here.

 Throughout the year the RE coordinator plans in opportunities to come together as a school and celebrate key religious festivals from the major religions.
 These usually include performances and activities linked to the event.
 These events are open to all and widely attended by our community.
 The festivals celebrated in previous years have included Harvest, Christmas, Easter Diwali, Holi, Eid-al-Fitr and Lunar New Year (secular).